Skip to main content

 1

-Since the problem asks to label the microscope, start by identifying the main parts of a standard compound light microscope.
-These typically include the eyepiece (ocular lens), objective lenses, stage, light source, diaphragm, coarse focus knob, fine focus knob, and arm.
+Identify the main parts of the microscope that need labeling, such as the eyepiece (ocular lens), objective lenses, stage, light source, diaphragm, coarse focus knob, fine focus knob, and arm.

-Examine the image carefully and locate the eyepiece, which is the lens you look through at the top of the microscope.
-Label it as 'Eyepiece (Ocular lens)'.
+Start with the eyepiece, which is the lens at the top that you look through to see the specimen.
+Label it as 'Eyepiece (Ocular Lens)'.

-Locate the stage, the flat platform where the slide is placed.
+Find the stage, the flat platform where the slide is placed.
 Label it as 'Stage'.
-Also, identify the stage clips that hold the slide in place and label them accordingly.
+Also, identify the stage clips that hold the slide in place.

-Identify the light source or mirror beneath the stage that illuminates the specimen.
-Label it as 'Light source' or 'Illuminator'.
-Then, find the diaphragm or iris that controls the amount of light passing through the specimen and label it as 'Diaphragm'.
-Finally, locate the coarse and fine focus knobs on the arm and label them as 'Coarse focus knob' and 'Fine focus knob' respectively.
+Identify the light source located beneath the stage, which illuminates the specimen.
+Label it as 'Light Source'.
+Then, locate the diaphragm or iris, which controls the amount of light passing through the specimen, and label it accordingly.

 Verified video answer for a similar problem: